Prompt Library · 36 prompts

 4. If there are parts you would cut entirely

 Be honest.
-I want to improve the text, not hear it's good if it isn't.
+I want to improve the text, not hear that it's good if it isn't.

 UNI-02